Caladiums, Tropical Mix

 - Cover with 1 inch of soil.

-- Bulbs may be started inside 6-8 weeks before all danger of frost has passed.
+- Caladium bulbs may be started inside 6-8 weeks before all danger of frost has passed.
 They require a warm soil in order to emerge so consider using a heat mat.

 - Mulches also help retain soil moisture and maintain even soil temperatures.
 For annuals an organic mulch of shredded leaves lends a natural look to the bed and will improve the soil as it breaks down in time.
 Always keep mulches off a plant’s stems to prevent possible rot.

 - Keep elephant ear plants well-watered during the growing season, especially during dry spells.
 Plants need about 1 inch of rain per week during the growing season.
 Use a rain gauge to check to see if you need to add water.
 It's best to water with a drip or trickle system that delivers water at low pressure at the soil level.
 If you water with overhead sprinklers, water early in the day so the foliage has time to dry off before evening, to minimize disease problems.
 Keep the soil moist but not saturated.